IreshaRana/Student-performance-analysis/README.md

   - Program code over grades (visualisation:bar chart)
   - Enrolment status over grades (visualisation: pie charts)
   - Session duration over final scores (visualisation: scatter plot)
+- Dashboard creation

 Code: Available at xxxx.
 Technologies used: R programming (dplyr, ggplot, shiny)

 ## Conclusions and Recommendations
-The goal of the project was to identify areas of improvement to increase course grades.
-With the insights from this analysis I was able to provide recommendations for the course coordinator, on which areas to improve.
+In the original project (with the real dataset), I came up with the following insights from the analysis
+- Assessment scores for 3B were generally lower when compared to other assessments, with a lower average score and lower range.
+- Students from certain degree programs were having higher failure %s.
+- Session duration were seen to have a somewhat positive relationship with the final scores, that is, when session duration is high, the students were having higher grades.
+- There was no considerable change in grades when full time and part time students were compared.
+Recommendations:
+- Provide clearer guildelines for Assessment 3B and revisit rubric criteria.
+- Have a discussion with program leads of low performing degree programs to see how this course aligns with their overall leaning objectives.
+- Encourage students to actively engage in course material via reminders and increasing inteactive elements in the LMS to further encourage engagement.

-### Next steps
+## Next steps
-- Analyse student enagement throughout the semster, so that timely interventions (e.g. reminders, announcements) can be made to increase student enagement.
+- Analyse student enagement throughout the semster, so that timely action can be taken to increase engagement (and thereby their final scores).
-- Set metrices for next course offering and monitor the progress.
+- Set metrices for next course offering and monitor the progress. (e.g. engagement metrices for first quarter, first half etc.)